 You can also encourage your child to discuss their struggles with the school counselor.

 As a former school counselor turned academic coach, I understand the difficulties that come with the transition and blending in.
 I’m committed to helping kids prepare for middle school and do it with confidence!
-There is still space available for the Anti-Boring Approach to Studying summer workshop.
-You may sign up here or contact me for information about fall 2018 coaching spots
+Contact me for information about fall 2018 coaching spots